Hue Vietnam

 The Imperial Citadel

-The citadel complex is a walled city within the city.
-Entry is through the Ngo Mon Gate, a multi-tiered structure with a viewing balcony used for royal ceremonies.
-Inside, the Forbidden Purple City is where the emperor and his immediate family lived — it’s largely gone now, reduced to foundations and a handful of restored structures, but the scale of what was here is still legible.
+The citadel is a walled city within the city.
+Entry is through the Ngo Mon Gate, a multi-tiered ceremonial structure used for royal proclamations.
+Inside, the Forbidden Purple City – where the emperor and his immediate family lived – is largely foundations and ruins now, but the scale of what was here is still legible from the surviving outline.
+The Thai Hoa Palace (Throne Room) is the best-preserved main structure and has been carefully restored.
+Allow two to three hours for the main complex.
+Entry is 200,000 VND for adults.

 The Imperial Tombs

-Each tomb costs 150,000–200,000 VND.
-You can hire a motorbike taxi (xe ôm) for a half-day tour of two or three tombs for around 200,000–300,000 VND total.
+Entry to each tomb is 150,000 to 200,000 VND.
+A motorbike taxi (xe om) for a half-day tour of two or three tombs costs around 200,000 to 300,000 VND total.

 Food